Guide series

 Exercise hypos are usually insulin problems

-Exercise increases blood flow and amplifies insulin action.
+Diagram showing how exercise increases blood flow and amplifies insulin action in type 1 diabetes

 The 90-minute window

-If exercise occurs within roughly 90 minutes of a meal bolus, insulin action is often near its peak.
+When exercise occurs within roughly 90 minutes of a meal bolus, insulin action is often near its peak.
 In this window, bolus reduction is commonly required to avoid predictable hypoglycaemia.
+The mechanism here is straightforward — exercise and peak bolus action overlap.

 The Three-Hour Rule

-This is not a guarantee — it is an organising principle that often reduces hypos, corrections, and mental load.
+This is not a guarantee — it is an organising principle that tends to reduce hypos, corrections, and mental load.
+Many people find it worth building their exercise timing around where possible.

-CGM trace showing improved predictability during prolonged exercise.
+CGM trace showing improved glucose predictability during prolonged exercise when the Three-Hour Rule is observed

 Carbohydrate decisions during exercise